lee2sman/panblog/README.md

 -------index.html
 ```

+### Image path

+All images for your site can be placed in an image asset directory specified in the config.conf.
+This allows you to link to an image file on your posts and pages by just listing the image file name without the full qualified image path.

 ## Error checking

 There's some but not all.
 You'll have to interpret any errors you see when running the bash script.

 ## Themes

 panblog comes with several theme options, which are just css files.
 A theme for your landing page should be specified in your templates files.
-Individual posts can use override with a different theme by specifying a css theme file in their front matter with the css keyword.
+Individual posts or pages can use override and build with a different theme by specifying a css theme file in their front matter with the css keyword.

 ## License